Legs may swell for numerous reasons. Some of the possible diagnoses are listed in this leaflet.

 - Long journeys or being immobile for other reasons.
 If your legs are hanging down and not moving for long periods of time, you can develop swollen legs.
 This improves once you are walking about again, or once you lie down at night.
 This happens because your muscles are not working to move the blood in your blood vessels around.
 This means the blood pools in the bits of you which are hanging down, putting pressure on the blood vessels and forcing fluid out into the spaces between them.
 To avoid this, get up and walk around regularly if possible.
 If not, move your feet and legs around as much as you can.

 - Pregnancy.
 Pregnant women may have swollen legs in late pregnancy.
-Usually this is par for the course and nothing to worry about, but if you are pregnant, your midwife will be doing regular checks to be sure you don't have a blood pressure problem (pre-eclampsia) causing it.
+Usually this is nothing to worry about, but if you are pregnant, your midwife will be doing regular checks to be sure you don't have a blood pressure problem (pre-eclampsia) causing it.

 - Heart failure.
 If you have this condition, your heart is not working as effectively to push the blood around your circulation.
 You may also feel out of breath, and this can be worse when lying down flat at night or on walking.